OSPF Configuration In Packet Tracer:

 This article is about the “OSPF Configuration In Packet Tracer”.
 I will give you a basic overview of OSPF and then will provide the details of these configurations by practically configuring a lab.
 With the Basic overview of OSPF configuration, you can learn, how to configure OSPF on any cisco device this will provide you the basic steps for understanding OSPF configurations.

 - Enable OSPF on Router by using command ospf PROCESS-ID

-- Define the interfaces on which you want to advertise in OSPF, you can done this with network IP_ADDRESS WILDCARD_MASK AREA_ID or IP ospf command at interface level.
+- Define the interfaces on which you want to advertise in OSPF, you can do this with network IP_ADDRESS WILDCARD_MASK AREA_ID or IP OSPF command at the interface level.

-- Define Router ID (Advance concept not related to this article)
+- Define Router ID (An advance concept not related to this article)